 There are three steps for how to handle hazardous waste containers in hospitals.
 To remember them, think of the word LID.
 It stands for locate, inspect and document.
 Those words will come in handy for what you must do when moving them throughout your facility to the main accumulation area.

-This environmental service training video highlights best practices when handling hazardous waste containers.
+This environmental service training video below highlights best practices when handling hazardous waste containers.

-Environmental service and housekeeping staff will likely become familiar during their initial training of where hazardous waste containers are located.
+Environmental service and housekeeping staff will likely become familiar during their initial training of where to locate hazardous waste containers.
 They’ll also discover where to take them when they are full and where to find replacement containers.

-Often times, the main accumulation room will be near the facility’s dock, where the full containers are collected for disposal.
+Often times, the main accumulation room will be near the facility’s dock, where the full containers are ready for disposal.